a-kouch/Data-Visualisations/README.md

   An interactive personal resume built in Tableau to showcase professional experience, education, and technical skills in a visually engaging format.

 - **Customer Churn Analysis**
-  A DataCamp project exploring customer churn for a telecommunications company.
+  A DataCamp Power BI project exploring customer churn for a telecommunications company.
 Includes visual breakdowns of customer behavior, tenure, and service usage to highlight churn risk factors.

 *More dashboards will be added as projects are completed.*